dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 ## Preperation

 1. Get a VPS from a provider like DigitalOcean, Vultr, Linode, etc.
-   - Recommended VPS size: 512mb or 1gb RAM
+   - Recommended VPS size at least 1gb RAM
    - **It must be Ubuntu 16.04 (Xenial)**
-2. Make sure you have a transaction of exactly 1000 ORE in your desktop cold wallet.
+2. Make sure you have a transaction of exactly 1000 POLIS in your desktop cold wallet.

 ## Cold Wallet Setup Part 1